It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 You’ll pay a much lower rate of tax

-As I mentioned above, this is definitely the biggest advantage for higher rate taxpayers.
-It means that instead of paying income tax of up to 45%, you’ll pay corporation tax on your profits at a much lower rate of 19% in Scotland.
+This is definitely the biggest advantage for higher rate taxpayers.
+It means that instead of paying income tax of up to 45%, you’ll pay corporation tax on your profits at a much lower rate of between 19 and 25%.

 This has been a more popular way of investing property since around 2017, when the tax relief landlords could claim on their mortgage interest (as much as 45%) started to be gradually reduced.